Skip to content

 ×

-Gontse Zuma is a very proud old Roedeanian, a Roedean mother and a member of the SAORA Committee.
-Gontse holds a BSc in Property Studies and has a corporate background in retail developments leasing, corporate real estate, and lease agreement negotiation.
-Her background also includes experience in social media content curation marketing and brand communication.
+Gontse Nkwe is a proud Old Roedeanian, a Roedean mother, and a member of the SAORA Committee.
+She holds a BSc in Property Studies and brings experience from corporate real estate, retail development, and lease negotiation.

 ×